r-bahch/WeatherApp/README.md

 # WeatherApp

-Windows 8.1 Mobile app tht shows the current weather and forecast.
+Windows 8.1 Mobile app that shows the current weather and forecast.

 Developed at FMI for the Mobile Apps course.